jasonslyvia/react-anything-sortable/README.md

 ```

 ## How to use

-You can check the straight-forward demo by examining `demo` folder, or here's a brief use case.
+You can check the straight-forward demo by examining `demo` folder, or here's a brief example.

 In `YourComponent.jsx`